Skip to main content

 Token Based

-The static token you set here will be used as the authorization bearer token for all other internal systems requests.
+The static token you set here will be used as the authorization Bearer token for all other internal systems requests.

 Authorized Requests From DataGrail